 * 2017 Two new resource centers built and staffed to help Roma Children in Romania

 * 2018 Awana International partnership started in Haiti.
-Four new water wells drilled in Haiti.
+Four new water wells were drilled in Haiti.
 Kenya Star of Hope schools is top-rated in GPA in all of Kenya.
-New schoolrooms, classes, and homes built.
+New schoolrooms, classes, and homes were built.
 A needed girls center was built and staffed in The Philippines.
-A new additional resource center built and staffed in Romania.
+A new additional resource center was built and staffed in Romania.

 *2019 Two new resource centers built and staffed to help Roma Children in Romania, Wells drilled in Haiti.
 Children graduated and heard the Gospel of Christ.

 *2020 The year has been stained with huge economic deficits and pain due to the Coruna Pandemic, many if not all of our kids are affected.
 We were able to continue to feed our 20,000 children.
 Schools were held open as long as possible.
 Some countries took the school to the children's homes.
 The girl's dorm in the Philippines was completed.
 A new classroom building was started in the Philippines.